google/WebFundamentals/src/site/the-essentials/introduction-to-media/video/index.markdown

 A poster can also be a fallback if the video `src` is broken or none of the video formats supplied are supported.
 The only downside to poster images is an additional file request, which consumes some bandwidth and requires rendering.
 For more information see [Image optimization](//docs.google.com/a/google.com/document/d/1EdBtvM_OIdmZlPhtOq_oLuQ4nGEq1dycOsN8A-KtExY/edit#heading=h.satr4xiyp2fp).

-Here's a side-by-side comparison of videos without and with a poster image -- we've made the poster image grayscale to prove it's not the video!
+Here's a side-by-side comparison of videos without and with a poster image &ndash; we've made the poster image grayscale to prove it's not the video!

 <p><img width="30%" alt="Android Chrome screenshot, portrait: no poster" src="images/Chrome-Android-video-no-poster.png" /></p>